jpjones76/SeisIO.jl/docs/src/seisdata_fileformat.rst

 .. _seisdata_file_format:

 *************************************
-:mod:`Appendix B: SeisIO File Format`
+:mod:`Appendix C: SeisIO File Format`
 *************************************
-SeisData files can contain multiple SeisData and SeisObj instances.
+SeisData files can contain multiple SeisData and SeisChannel objects.
 The specifications below describe the file structure.
 Files should be written in little-endian byte order.

 .. csv-table:: Abbreviations used in this section
   :header: Var, Meaning, Julia, C ``\<stdint.h\>``